Oracle 8i | Oracle 9i | Oracle 10g | Oracle 11g | Miscellaneous | Oracle RAC | Oracle Apps | Linux

 )

-The sqlnet.ora file contains client side network configuration parameters.
-It can be found in the ORACLE_HOME/network/admin or ORACLE_HOME/net80/admin directory on the client.
-This file will also be present on the server if client style connections are used on the server itself.
-Here is an example of an sqlnet.ora file from Windows 2000:
+The "sqlnet.ora" file contains client side network configuration parameters.
+It can be found in the "$ORACLE_HOME/network/admin" directory on the client.
+This file will also be present on the server if client style connections are used on the server itself, or if some additional server connection configuration is required.
+Here is an example of an "sqlnet.ora" file.

 NAMES.DIRECTORY_PATH= (TNSNAMES, ONAMES, HOSTNAME)